quentin-pierson/projetAnnuel/README.md

 ```

 > :warning: **To make the project work you have to change the path of your DDL**: The file is located at the root of the python in path_to_dll py
+To build your DDL, visit the Microsoft site

 ## Language used
 - [Python](https://www.python.org/)